 • Winter mountaineering boot, ideally B1 or B2 crampon compatible (in place of summer hiking boots).

 You’ll need to substitute the lightweight hiking clothes used during summer for warmer layers, including an insulated down jacket, insulated gloves or mittens, and long sleeved thermal base layers.
-If you have any queries about your kit - such as whether a certain jacket is warm enough - then it’s best to reach out to your trip provider.
+For a full winter kit list, check out the kit list section of our Climb Mount Toubkal: The Winter Edition trip.

 Inspired?
-Check out our Toubkal treks, including the classic route, the circular route via Azzaden Valley, and Climb Toubkal and Sleep in the Sahara.
+Check out our Toubkal treks, including the classic route, climbing Toubkal in winter, and Climb Toubkal and Sleep in the Sahara.